bhavinks84/entralogin-main/DEPLOYMENT.md

 | `Redis` | Redis key-value store |

 All services are set to `Automatic` start — they come back up after a reboot automatically.

+Auth flow note:

+- Core flow is Entra-first (direct registration into Entra, then Microsoft sign-in).
+- OTP is optional and not required for the primary registration/login experience.

 ## 6. Service management commands